Nictiz/HL7-mappings/generate/README.md

 ## Changelog

+### 1.2.1
+- Fixed a bug where a comma separated list in `loadresources.exclude` caused the process to crash.
+- Generated fixture-ids longer than 64 characters are stripped.
+- Added support for asterisk wildcards in `loadresources.exclude`.

 ### 1.2.0
 - A LoadResources script is now generated for a project
 - TouchStone stopTestOnFail extension is added to each assert